 General Counsel and Corporate Secretary at The Bail Project

-Yemi Adegbonmire is a Los Angeles-based intellectual property and entertainment attorney, recognized as a member of the 2019 National Black Lawyers Top 100, and currently serves as General Counsel and Corporate Secretary of The Bail Project.
+Yemi Adegbonmire is an intellectual property and entertainment attorney, recognized as a member of 2019 The National Black Lawyers Top 100.

 Event Details